rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   "The symmetries of the causes are to be found in the effects."
 -   Counting degrees of freedom
+-   Totalitarian principle: "Everything not forbidden is compulsory." - Murray Gell-Mann

 ### Noether's theorem